 Today’s enterprises and organizations face a widening divergence between the IT infrastructure demanded by new business needs and the infrastructure they’ve piled up over several years.
 According to the insider report Global Application Modernization Services Market, broadcast by KBV research, the Global Application Modernization Services Market measurement is predicted to make it to $17.7 billion by 2023.
 That being said, modernization is here is to stay (2).

 Software, web applications, and enterprise systems are faster, leaner, and easier to use than ever before.
-They can crunch more “big data”, can be backed up at the drop of a hat, are more secure, and have the ability to be housed in the cloud.
-An organization can easily fall behind a competitor using a newer system that allows them to run faster and more effectively.
+They can crunch more big data, can be backed up at the drop of a hat, are more secure, and have the ability to be housed in the cloud.
+An organization can easily fall behind a competitor that is using a newer system that allows them to run faster and more effectively.

-Outdated legacy technology and systems threaten the security of your organization and your customers
+Outdated technology and systems threaten the security of your organization and your customers

-If you’ve worked in data security or software updating before, this should make a lot of sense.
-Security is based largely on that lean IT concept.
-Continuous changes made to meet the latest threats.
-Reactive, rather than proactive.
-Legacy systems by their nature struggle with this because of their age.
+If you’ve worked in data security or software, you know this to be true.
+Security is based largely on the concept of lean IT; continuous changes made to stop the latest threats; and being reactive rather than proactive.
+Legacy systems by their nature struggle with this.
 Certain vulnerabilities may not be as easy to fix due to the large, inflexible nature of older systems.
-Even if there is a solution, the patch is typically greatly stalled, because it is much more difficult for developers to create a legacy fix – and far lower on the priority list.
-As a result, after a period of safety, legacy systems quickly enter a phase where they are a danger to the company and customers.
+Even if there is a solution, the patch is typically stalled at some point because it is much more difficult for developers to create a legacy fix – and it’s lower on the priority list.
+As a result, after a period of safety, legacy systems enter a phase where they are a danger to the company and its customers.

-The smart enterprise meets these challenges by replacing outdated Managed File Transfer and Business-to-Business technology, systems and services with digitally enabled, modernized, secure, trustworthy, agile, and scalable hybrid integration platforms that can be deployed on-promise or in any cloud environment.
+Smart enterprises meet these challenges by replacing outdated managed file transfer and B2B technology, systems and services with digitally enabled, modern, secure, trustworthy, agile, and scalable hybrid integration platforms that can be deployed on-promise or in any cloud environment.

-New age, digitalized applications are less complex and highly customizable.
-Modernized applications and systems offer greater ability and can be accessed and maintained from anywhere.
-It is easy to maintain automated processes of well-integrated applications, additionally, there is no crisis of resources for maintaining such applications.
-Here are a few questions to ask yourself to determine your organizations need for legacy modernization:
+New, digital applications are less complex and highly customizable.
+Modernized applications and systems offer increased capabilities and can be accessed and maintained from anywhere.
+In addition, the automated processes of well-integrated applications are easy to maintain, so you likely won’t suffer from a resource crisis for maintaining them.
+Here are a few questions to ask yourself to determine your organization’s need for legacy modernization: